-The word yoga, in its essence, means ‘union’.
+The word yoga, in its essence, means union.
 It’s a union between God and the Yogi where all the boundaries of the self vanish away and the yogi is liberated from the worldly boundaries and limitations.
 The main objective of Yoga is to attain complete harmony of body, mind, and spirit.

 Interestingly, Maharishi Patanjali, who has authored many great Sanskrit works is considered to be the man behind simplifying Yoga and making it available for regular people like us.
 However, historically, the roots of Yoga trace back to the Adi Yogi himself who propagated this science to the group of first seven rishis.
-These seven rishis, today are famously known as the sapt-rishis.
+These seven rishis, today are famously known as the Sapt-rishis.

 From the beginning, yoga has always been something that is transformational.
 And keeping this thought process in mind, International Yoga Festival is celebrated today.
 In India, this event is celebrated in Rishikesh for a period of seven days, where hundreds and thousands of devotees participate aiming for their peace of mind and a healthy body.
-This year, the International Yoga Festival will be celebrated from 1st March - 7th March 2020.

-International Yoga Festival is mainly organized by the Parmarth Niketan Ashram in association with the Ministry of AYUSH, Incredible India, along with the Ministry of Tourism, and Government of India.
+International Yoga Festival is mainly organized by the Parmarth Niketan Ashram in association with the Ministry of AYUSH, Incredible India, along with the Ministry of Tourism, and the Government of India.
 The tickets for the event can be booked online or (if available) can be booked at the Ashram itself.

 The first International Yoga Festival was celebrated in 1999 at Parmarth Niketan Ashram.
 Initially, the classes were carried on under the guidance of Pujya Shri Swami Veda Bharat Ji.
 And the yoga asanas were taught by Yogacharya Shri Bharat Bhushan Ji.
 Since its inception, this event has seen nothing but popularity.

 The event opens with Kundalini Sadhana starting at 4 am and continues till late in the evening.
-The whole process includes traditional cultural songs, kirtan and dance performances.
+The whole process includes traditional cultural songs, kirtan, and dance performances.
 All of this takes place along the banks of Ganga making it a very beautiful scene.

-People also get to participate in various meditative sessions of Agnihotra, Ajapa Japa, Antar Mauna, Chakra Sudhi, Chidakasha Dharana.
+People also get to participate in various meditative sessions of Agnihotra, Ajapa Japa, Antar Mauna, Chakra Sudhi, and Chidakasha Dharana.
 It is to be noted that all of these sessions are carried on and looked after by experienced yoga practitioners in the ashram complex itself.

-The main objective behind celebrating this festival-cum-event is to unite the yogis from every sect and culture, color and creed together and aim for a better world.
+The main objective behind celebrating this festival-cum-event is to unite the yogis from every sect and culture, colour and creed together and aim for a better world.
 And as per the yogic traditions, a better world is only possible through achieving a collective state of higher consciousness.
 And that is exactly what this event is all about in its ethos.
 It is a great opportunity to connect with like-minded people who are also looking for self-transformation and liberation.

 Celebrated with great enthusiasm, the International Yoga Festival is all about knowing oneself and finding salvation.
 It is majorly celebrated at Parmarth Niketan Ashram in Rishikesh.
 Rishikesh is situated at a distance of 239, 1,672, 1,695, 2,354 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Let’s see how we can travel here by the following means of transportation.

-The commercial operations at the Dehradun Airport began on 30th March 2008 and today, it is considered as the 37th busiest airport in India with a considerable footfall of passengers on an annual basis.
+The commercial operations at the Dehradun Airport began on March 30, 2008, and today, it is considered the 37th busiest airport in India with a considerable footfall of passengers on an annual basis.
 Interestingly, Dehradun Airport is also known as the Air Gateway of Garhwal and plays a very important role in the betterment of Uttarakhand tourism.
 After you deboard at the airport, you will need to cover the remaining distance of 30-40 km by some means of transportation like a cab or a bus.

 Here is how you can reach here

-By Train.
 The nearest railhead is located in Haridwar of the same name.
 It is situated at a distance of 25 km from Rishikesh.
 This railway station falls under the Moradabad division of the Northern Railway Zone.